Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 ### Finished So Far

-The lab now has two validated monitoring and alerting paths:
+The lab now has three validated monitoring and alerting paths:

 #### Host-side path
 - attack simulation